Napheesa Collier: College career

+Collier received scholarship offers from colleges around the country, but rather than playing for the school that had just won three straight championships (UConn), she was determined to play for a team that could beat them instead.
+Out of curiosity, Collier visited UConn's campus anyway, and after witnessing the camaraderie among players, she chose to join the UConn team for her freshman year in 2015.

-At the end of her UConn career, Collier ranked 3rd in scoring, 4th in rebounds, and 7th in blocks.
+At the end of her time at UConn, Collier ranked 3rd all-time in career scoring, 4th in rebounds, and 7th in blocks.
 She ranks 4th in most consecutive starts at UConn, with 112, had 49 career double-doubles, and averaged a double-double (20.8/10.8) her senior season.
 She became the fifth player in the exclusive 2000/1000 club, joining UConn greats Maya Moore, Tina Charles, Breanna Stewart and Rebecca Lobo.
 Collier reached the 1000 rebound mark in the game against Louisville, and reached 2000 points in the very next game against Cincinnati.
 She was a member of the 2016 Connecticut Huskies National Champion team and reached the Final Four in each of her four years at UConn.
 She received the Katrina McClain Award for Power Forward of the Year from the Naismith Memorial Basketball Hall of Fame in her senior season.
 She was an AP 1st Team All-American in both her senior and sophomore seasons, and 2nd Team in her junior season.
 Collier has the most rebounds (411) in a season at UConn, and finished 2nd with most points in a season at 792 points, trailing only Maya Moore.
 As a duo, Collier and Katie Lou Samuelson scored the most points in UConn WBB history (4688), topping B. Stewart and M. Jefferson, two teammates from their freshman season.